 Individual and human ‘superiority’ is limited to situations with a set of definable rules.
 It is a human assignation, it is not a predictor of success in a dynamic world.
 We don’t get to define what is desirable in any biological sense.
 In fact our decisions can actively worsen our abilities to survive as we force the world into ever tighter margins, margins and limits with very little room for error.
 To do this is an act of hubris.
 There are many stories of this where humans convinced of their superiority charge down that path to their destruction.
 Wealth and power to not confirm an individuals superiority.
 Species collectively utilize their variations to adapt.
 It is not an intentional process.
 It is organic and open.
 Limiting any species’ diversity can quickly lead down a potential dead end.
 Individuals can only adjust their behaviors within set limits.
 ‘Successful’ evolution then resides in the species as a whole, and its relationships with others, in relatively fixed and limited ‘steps’.
 Evolution is gradual.

 Others, such as schools of fish and flocks of starlings, often form large groups that move synchronously in mass, in displays which some argue maybe defensive, while others appear to be purely out of a ‘joy’ of movement.
 How do these lower animals attain such synchrony if they are but ‘dumb’ animals?
 The author argues that the lack of a large human brain does not preclude such behaviors.
-Sentience, intelligence, even a certain joie de vivre, may increase social bonding that could be advantageous.
-The flight of birds cannot possibly always be reducible to defensive acts or for the pursuit of a meal.
-Play and exploration cannot be limited to only humans.
-It is very possible that they as a skill provide or represent a necessary adaptation for a species continuing survival.
-Joy as a survival skill.
-The creation of beauty, not simply as a way to attract a mate, but as an exercise of a necessary skill whether we humans find it to be so or not.
-Given our very different sensory capacities it would be surprising if our joys and arts were the same.
-Why, we should be asking ourselves has it been so important to devalue the other?
+Sentience, intelligence, even a certain joie de vivre, may increase social bonding that is advantageous.
+The flight of birds cannot possibly always be reducible to defensive acts or for the pursuit of a meal alone.
+Play and exploration cannot be limited to humans.
+It is very possible that play is an adaptation, a source of joy, that leads to an inner strength, that goes to increasing one’s chances for survival.
+The capacity to create beauty, to fulfill a need, however we might regard it individually, could serve a similar purpose.
+Whether or not we as humans assign the same value to an ‘act’, ultimately matters little.
+There can be purpose in the doing whatever we might think.
+Such is the characteristic of otherness.
+Why, we should be asking ourselves has it been so important for us to devalue and dismiss the other?

-Kaishian here argues that to not consider these things, puts us as individuals and a species, at risk as well as those many around us.
-We are powerful and numerous enough today that when we do so, as a group, we put other species and the earth itself at risk.
-Queer is a reminder for us to remain open to the uniqueness and beauty of the other…all of them.
-And a warning of what ‘normal’ represents, the exclusion and denial of the value of variation, of diversity.
-This is both a larger story and a personal one of the author’s own growth, of what we stand to lose in the denial of ourselves, of the pain we will cause all of those different from us and a notice that we are all unique, that by embracing only the ‘normal’ in ourselves, we reduce ourselves to living partial lives.
-That is an unnecessary price for us to pay.
+Kaishian here argues that to not consider these things, puts us, as individuals and a species, at risk with all of the others around us.
+We humans are powerful and numerous enough today that when we do so, as a group, we put other species and the earth itself at risk.
+To recognize and value the queer is to remain open to the uniqueness and beauty of the other…all of them.
+To value only the ‘normal’ is to exclude and deny diversity, and in so doing, weaken the whole and reduce our chances, collectively, of survival.
+This is both a larger story and a personal one of the author’s own growth, of what we stand to lose in the denial of ourselves, of the pain we will cause all of those different from us.
+We are all unique.
+To recognize only what is only ‘normal’ in ourselves, is to reduce ourselves to living partial lives.
+A waste.
 At the end of our lives we’ll have to reckon with each of our self inflicted injuries as well as those imposed on us by others and those we have forced on to others.
-‘Normal’ itself is a sometimes helpful, but too often a destructive fiction and can only cause pain when it is used to limit and control.
+‘Normal’ is too often a destructive fiction and can only cause pain when it is used to limit and control others and ourselves.
 It is a denial of the fullness of life and its necessity.

 Melanie Challenger’s book,“How to Be an Animal”, is a nice companion to Kianshian’s book.
 It was a bit of a challenge to me, pun intended.
 Philosophy is not my strong suit and I struggled a bit through the first third of the book.
 Philosophy for me has been a bit like discussing why do we breathe air.
 We are immersed in it, wholly dependent upon it and breathe because we do and must.
 But with breathing there is a biological imperative, breathe or die.
 With philosophy discussing morals, ethics and what it means to be alive, it isn’t so direct.
 These are ‘stories’ we not only tell ourselves they shape how we act in the world; go to determining our assumptions, those little automatics we take for granted that shape our world view and what we do; that go to why we ‘see’ what we do.
 Challenger discusses here how we have separated ourselves from the animal world and what it is costing us.
 What we lose when we claim human exceptionalism and rank ourselves hierarchically above other life forms and each other.
 It poisons our relationships.
 A quote here from the end of her introductory chapter, ‘The Indelible Stamp’: